 6 Little Words Helped Make George H.W.
-Bush (A One-Term) President
+Bush (A 1-Term) President

 A Reagan aide used it in 1981 about the release of American hostages held by Iran and even by Sen. Al Gore of Tennessee in congressional questioning.

-Safire concluded, the phrase simply meant, "Listen closely," or "Get this straight."
+Safire concluded, the phrase simply meant, "Listen closely" or "Get this straight."

 What was important, though, was that it sounded tough.
 Bush, all too often, did not.
 In fact, his campaign had suffered from a perception problem regarding his virility.

-The phrase helped him get elected but probably hurt him for reelection

 "Read my lips" succeeded, probably beyond their fondest dreams.
 Polls showed that, after the convention, Bush had a lead over Democrat Michael Dukakis.
-But if it improved Bush's chances of being elected that year, it may also have ruined his chances of being reelected in 1992.
+But if it improved Bush's chances of being elected that year, it may also have ruined his chances of being re-elected in 1992.

-That was because less than two years after making the no-tax pledge, Bush found himself in circumstances where he no longer felt he could keep it.
-Locked in budget negotiations with the majority Democrats in House and Senate, Bush felt he had to allow higher rates on some existing taxes or the Gramm-Rudmna deficit-reduction bill would shut down important services of the government.
+That was because less than two years after making the no-tax pledge, Bush found himself in circumstances in which he no longer felt he could keep it.
+Locked in budget negotiations with the majority Democrats in the House and Senate, Bush felt he had to allow higher rates on some existing taxes or the Gramm-Rudman deficit-reduction bill would shut down important services of the government.

 So he signed off on a compromise involving revenues as well as spending restraints.
-Democrats exulted at having forced him to reneg.
+Democrats exulted at having forced him to renege.
 Conservatives seethed.
 A young Newt Gingrich, elevated to the No. 2 spot in the House Republican leadership the previous year, made no secret of his displeasure.
 He insisted any option was preferable to any new revenue.

 National Security